faetefilho/artificial-intelligence-portfolio-of-small-projects/README.md

 ## AWS SageMaker
 - [Linear Learner](/linear-learner): This Python script creates S3 bucket, uploads data, prepare data, create model, train and make predictions.
 All tasks are performed programatically on AWS.
+- [Multiple Linear Regression with XGBoost](/mlr-with-sklearn): Determine life expectancy based on a number of features with a sizeable number of missing features.
+This uses SKlearn and XGBoost algorithm.
 - [XGBoost with Amazon AWS SageMaker](/xgboost-with-amazon-sagemaker/SageMakerTutorialRev001.ipynb): predcition task with XGBoost algorithm on an endpoint.

 ## Software Development: